 Is Working in HVAC Difficult?

-While HVAC can be physically challenging, it can also be extremely satisfying.
-As a technician you’ll need to be able to:
+While HVAC can be physically difficult, it can also be highly satisfying.
+As a technician you should be able to:

-• Work in hot or cold areas because equipment is typically outdoors.
+• Work in hot or cold areas since equipment is usually outdoors.

 • Work evenings, weekends and overtime during peak demand.

-It’s a great career option if you want to:
+It’s a fantastic career option if you want to:

-• Not have excessive higher education debt.
+• Not be saddled with excessive student debt.

-• Avoid being stuck at a desk or in an office.
+• Avoid sitting at a desk or in an office.

 • Have job security knowing your position can’t be outsourced.

-Career Explorer reports that technicians who have expertise with tablets, electronics and troubleshooting will be in large demand as equipment updates.
+Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in great demand as equipment updates.

-Another perk of working in HVAC is little to no instructional debt.
+Another benefit of working in HVAC is little to no instructional debt.

-The Average Career of an HVAC Technician
+Common Duties of an HVAC Technician

-Typical Salary Rates for {Professional Technicians|Technicians|Full-Time Technicians and Similar HVAC Jobs
+Potential Compensation for {Professional Technicians|Technicians|Full-Time Technicians and Other HVAC Careers

 HVAC manager, $72,515 average salary